samuelbraun15/samuelbraun15.github.io/_posts/2024-03-26-logon-challenge.md

 ![Pic 1](logon1.webp){:style="display:block; margin-left:auto; margin-right:auto; width:80%; border: 3px solid black;"}
 _Login attempt via Burp Suite_

-Lets change that to True. and hit forward.
+Lets change that to True, then hit forward.
+Your flag will be revealed.

-## Here is the flag !

 #### The Burp Suite Expedition
 - Interception and Analysis: Burp Suite's interception feature allows cybersecurity professionals to intercept and analyze HTTP requests and responses between a client (such as a web browser) and a server.
 This is invaluable for understanding how web applications function and identifying potential security vulnerabilities.